Skip to content

 2. Reef Restoration via Giant Clam Reintroduction in Nha Trang Bay, Vietnam

 Coastal development and overfishing have reduced live coral cover in Southeast Asia by more than 50% since the 1980s.
 Near Hon Tre Island in Nha Trang Bay, Vietnam, IMARCS is evaluating whether reintroducing juvenile giant clams can jump-start ecosystem recovery.
+We anticipate increased habitat complexity, higher filter-feeder abundance, and greater microbial diversity—key indicators of a recovering reef framework.

 general----macro---IMARCS---colorful-2---Large-1